gregcox7/StatLabs/docs/03-correlation.md

 ## [1] 2.031568
 ```

-Finally, let's find the $z$ scores for each of our $Y$ values and tell R to remember them with the label `z_Y`^[What code would you write to do this? *Hint: what code did we use to calculate and remember the $z$ scores for $X$?*]:
+Finally, let's find the $z$ scores for each of our $Y$ values and tell R to remember them with the label `z_Y`^[What code would you write to do this? *Hint: what code did we use to calculate and remember the $z$ scores for $X$?*].

-If we've done our job right, we should get the following output when we ask R to remember what we put into `z_Y`
+If we've done our job right, we should get the following output when we ask R to remember what we put into `z_Y`:

 ```r